-As you get ready to go off to college this fall, make sure that you're shopping around to find the best deal on a cell phone plan.
+It's important to make sure that you're shopping around to find the best deal on a cell phone plan.
 We've covered the best cell phone plans for college students before - so today's article is all about discounts!

-Your cost savings could be anywhere from $5 to $20 per month, so take the time to compare the best deals before you sign up for a cell phone plan.
+Your cost savings each month can add up quickly.
+So take the time to compare the best deals before you sign up for a cell phone plan.

 However, you should still check here to see whether you qualify for any school-based savings through the AT&T Signature Program.

-The monthly price for T-Mobile plans is pretty reasonable.
-A single line will cost $70 per month, but savings are massive if you can get three others on your file -- with four lines, you pay just $40 a month per line.
+Sprint recently merged with T-Mobile.
+Today, a single line with the growing company will cost you at least $60 per month.
+But savings are massive if you can get three others to join your plan -- with four lines, you can pay as little as $30/mo per line.